 To connect your solar panels to the Yeti, you’ll need this cable.
 Connect your panels to the battery, and you have power!
 Easy as that.

 My solar panels charge the battery, but you can also plug it into a wall outlet – it comes with a cable that allows you to do that, so if you’re near a friend’s house you can plug it in.
 I’ve also lugged it into Starbucks for emergency charging.
 You can also plug it into your car’s 12v outlet – but do not do this with the wall plug and an adapter!
 It can overload your battery, and you need a specific Goal Zero cable to safely plug it in.
 How many cables are they gonna make us buy, right?

 I have the car adapter, so my battery also charges while I drive.
-It’s also possible to connect it to your alternator to charge that way, but I have an irrational fear of car problems and am afraid to mess with my van’s mechanics :).
+It’s also possible to connect it to your alternator to charge that way, but I have a somewhat irrational fear of car problems and am afraid to mess with my van’s mechanics :).